User Community Service Desk Downloads

 1. An active Snowflake account.

 2. A dedicated Snowflake warehouse, database, schema, and stage.
-This is where UDFs are going to live.
+These objects are where the UDFs are created.
+We recommend using a dedicated schema for the Ataccama UDF functions.

 Snowflake credentials and connection details in the .env file